fugu-chop/sinatra_todo/README.md

 5. If you need to reset the app (i.e. delete all information), please delete the associated cookie through your browser.

 ### Design Choices
+To-dos (and lists) exist within hashes, stored within an array.
+This means it's relatively easy to maintain ordering of items based on when they were added, and maintains the ease of fetching entries by hash key.
+The templates iterate through the array to display entries, so deleting lists or to-do items doesn't require complex logic - there are simply fewer items to iterate through when rendering the template.

 Many of the golden path 'verbs' within the app (e.g. creating a list, deleting a to-do) are extracted to methods.
 This causes some degree of code bloat, with a lot of methods being necessary for each individual action.
 Failure states _aren't_ extracted to methods, because 'failing' doesn't seem to match the equivalent of succeeding (e.g. `failed_create_list` versus `create_list`).

 I've chosen to reduce the amount of conditionals/`if` statements in my code on advice from other programmers.
 There's obviously a balance, but just as an exercise, I've tried to completely avoid `if/else` statements, which has necessitated another choice to do with routing.